sa-tre/satre-specification/docs/source/contributing.md

 ## Get in Touch

-To get in touch with the SATRE team, please email [satre-contact@dundee.ac.uk](mailto: satre-contact@dundee.ac.uk)
+To get in touch with the SATRE team, please email [satre-contact@dundee.ac.uk](mailto:satre-contact@dundee.ac.uk).

 ## Recognising Contributions